culvertsoft/mgen/README.md

 ### Performance

-So far we've only performed some very basic performance tests, but results are promising.
-We have measured binary serialization performance of polymorphic objects in C++ on a single ivy bridge i7 core to more than 1,5 Gbit/s (g++ 4.8.1 o3).
-Performance in the other direction was roughly 30% less.
-Performance is important to us, however it should be made clear that performance is NOT the primary focus of MGen.
+So far we've only run some basic performance tests, but the results are promising.
+Binary serialization for objects of 'normal' complexity performs around 1-2 GBit/s (Java,C++), depending on compiler and platform.
+JSON serialization performance is about half of that.

 ## Building MGen

 If you're not satisfied with downloading pre-built libraries (see [the downloads section](#download-links)), this section will explain how you build MGen from source.

-Build Requirements:
+Build Requirements (Build):
   * Java JDK >= 1.7
+  * Python 2.x>=2.7 or 3
+  * SBT >= 1.3.5 (Use the installer from http://www.scala-sbt.org/download.html)

+Build Requirements (Test):
+  <Same as Build> +
   * CMAKE >= 2.8
-  * MSVC>=2005/g++,mingw>=4/Clang.
-(But building the tests is currently not possible on MSVC)
-  * make (on windows: use gnuwin32 or cygwin)
-  * SBT >= 1.3.5 (Use the installer from http://www.scala-sbt.org/download.html)
+  * MSVC>=2005 or g++>=4 or Clang. (should work with any c++98 compiler)

 Build Instructions:
   * clone the repo
-  * make
+  * python build.py --help [example: "python build.py -b" for just building]

 Output will be placed inside each mgen-component's target/ directory (e.g. mgen-api/target/).